Privacy and cookies

 - fulfilment and postal vendors for the fulfilment of our products and services;

 - survey and research providers who perform studies on our behalf;

 - our Editorial Board members who perform various functions on our behalf;

-- other companies within the IOPP Group, who may perform outreach on our behalf regarding our products and services; and
+- other companies within the IOPP Group around the world, who may perform outreach on our behalf regarding our products and services; and

 - legal and compliance consultants, such as external counsel, external auditors, or tax consultants.

 This website may contain links to third party websites and services.
 Please be aware that IOPP is not responsible for the privacy practices of any third-party parties.
 We encourage our users to read the privacy statements of these third party websites and services.
 This notice applies solely to information collected by this website.

 By providing us with your personal information, you acknowledge that it may be transferred to, stored at and processed at a destination inside or outside the European Economic Area by us, our affiliates and/or other third parties.
 Please do not submit any personal information to us if you do not wish for it to be transferred internationally.